bronson/minecraft-map/README.md

 # Minecraft Map

-A super quick & dirty approach to viewing a set of Minecraft coordinates as an X-Y graph.
+A quick & dirty way to view a set of Minecraft coordinates as an X-Y graph.

 ## Features